jnd0/jnd0.github.io/README.md

-# jnd0.github.io
+# Comming soon
-This is me
+This site will be available soon

+Apologies for the inconvenience